How can we assist you?

 Your browser software can be set to warn you of cookies or reject all cookies.
 Most browsers offer instructions on how to reset the browser to reject cookies in the “Help” section of the toolbar.
 If you reject our cookie, this may disable some of the functionality of our Services and you may not be able to use certain services.

-Cookies cannot be used to run programs or deliver viruses to your computer.
+Cookies, to the best of our knowledge, cannot be used to run programs or deliver viruses to your computer.
 One of the primary purposes of cookies is to provide a convenience feature to save you time.
 For example, if you personalize a web page, or navigate within a website, a cookie helps the website to recall your specific information on subsequent visits.
 This simplifies the process of delivering relevant content and eases website navigation by providing and saving your preferences and login information as well as providing personalized functionality.

 A “web beacon,” “clear GIF,” “web bug,” or “pixel tag” is a tiny graphic file with a unique identifier that is similar in function to a cookie, but would allow us to count the number of users that have visited certain pages or screens of our websites, and to help determine the effectiveness of promotional or advertising campaigns.
 When used in HTML-formatted email messages, web beacons can tell the sender whether and when the email has been opened.
 In contrast to cookies, which may be stored on your computer’s hard drive, web beacons are typically embedded invisibly on pages or screens.
+We may use web beacons in providing the Services.

 We reserve the right to share aggregated site statistics monitored by cookies and web beacons with our affiliates and partner companies.